Request Access from a Source Owner Using Auth Links

 Auth Links is a feature in the Power My Analytics hub that enables you to request data source access from a source owner when you do not have direct login credentials to the account you need to connect.
 Instead of signing in to the source platform yourself, you generate a secure authorization link and send it to the person who owns or manages the account.
 They complete the authentication process on their end, and the data source is connected to your hub.

 This is especially useful for marketing agencies and consultants who manage reporting on behalf of clients.
-With Auth Links, your clients can grant Power My Analytics access to their data without needing to share their Google passwords or grant you login access to their accounts.
+With Auth Links, your clients can grant Power My Analytics access to their data without needing to share their passwords or grant you login access to their accounts.

 Notes

-• Once a source owner completes the authorization using an Auth Link, or once the link expires, it can no longer be used.
+• Each Auth Link is single-use and expires 24 hours after it is generated.
+Once a source owner completes the authorization using an Auth Link, or once the link expires, it can no longer be used.
 If an Auth Link expires before the source owner completes the authorization, you will need to generate a new one.

 • Additionally, organizations are limited to generating 10 Auth Links per hour, so plan your connection requests accordingly.